Pre-eclampsiaEn Español (Spanish Version)

 - Bloating or water retention

-- Swelling of the face and upper body when waking up
+- Swelling of the face and upper body

 - Upper abdominal pain